renerocksai/dockercr/README.md

 # dockercr

-Here I show how to set up a docker container registry using just SSH and docker.
+Set up a docker container registry using just SSH and docker.
 No TLS, no CA, no https, no PA or other crap required.

 ## Pushing the docker images to production - like a boss